Cargill to build $200 million oil crushing plant in Russia

-CHICAGO (Reuters) - Agribusiness Cargill Inc CARG.UL said on Thursday it plans to open a $200 million sunflower oil crushing plant in southern Russia in time for the 2015 harvest.
+CHICAGO, Sept 19 (Reuters) - Agribusiness Cargill Inc said on Thursday it plans to open a $200 million sunflower oil crushing plant in southern Russia in time for the 2015 harvest.

 Minneapolis-based Cargill is one of the world’s largest privately held corporations and a top commodities trader.
 It has about 2,700 employees in Russia and 140,000 employees worldwide.

 Cargill is among four “ABCD” companies that dominate the flow of agricultural goods around the world.
-The others are Archer Daniels Midland Co (ADM.N), Bunge Ltd (BG.N) and Louis Dreyfus Corp LOUDR.UL.
+The others are Archer Daniels Midland Co, Bunge Ltd and Louis Dreyfus Corp.